 After George W. Bush took office in January 2001, the original Wolfowitz plan appears to have been resurrected as the basis of the Bush Doctrine.
 As you can see from U.S. military actions under Bush and then Obama, recorded on Wikipedia, the Wolfowitz neocon attitude and aggressive foreign invasions have been implemented, including:

-Iraqi Insurgency and War on Terror
+Boko Haram insurgency, and the War on Terror

-War on Terror
+Boko Haram insurgency, and the War on Terror

 (This column originally ran in reality: a world of views)